Transportation Improvement Program (TIP)

 The Transportation Improvement Program (TIP) lists transportation projects anticipated to be constructed in the Urbanized Area over the next four years.
 The TIP reflects the goals, objectives, and recommendations from the 25-year Long Range Transportation Plan (LRTP) in the short term.

 The TIP by mandate must include projects receiving federal and state funding.
 The CUUATS TIP also includes local projects from our member agencies.
 Compiling the document requires a consensus amongst all CUUATS agencies, thus establishing compliance with federal laws and eligibility for federal funding.

-The Final FY 2015-2018 TIP document was approved by the CUUATS Technical and Policy Committees in June 2014.
+The Final FY 2015-2018 TIP document was amended by the CUUATS Technical and Policy Committees in September 2014.

 FY 2014-2017 TIP Administrative Modifications

 - FY 2013-2016 TIP